IsmayeelKhan77/My-Wireshark-learning-Progress/README.md

 ---

+## Proof of skill:
+-I'm putting every screenshot of data analisys in separate files, you can check it out if you want.
+---

 ## 📌 Key Learnings
 - Every website visit creates **DNS queries**.
 - **Ping** uses ICMP packets, which are very easy to spot in Wireshark.